The Rainbow Mountains Location

 People also ask

-The reason we observe the rainbow colouration in the stratigraphic layers and deposited sediments of the Ausangate mountain is mostly due to weathering and mineralogy.
+We observe the rainbow colouration in the stratigraphic layers and deposited sediments of the Ausangate mountain mostly due to weathering and mineralogy.